boltlabs-inc/key-mgmt-spec/systems-architecture.md

     1. A _request session_: This type of session is opened when an asset owner who has previously registered with the system sends a request for the key sever to perform an operation on a secret (i.e., store, retrieve, audit, import, export).
         1. Request sessions MUST provide mutual entity authentication.
         1. Request sessions MUST provide confidentiality and integrity.
+1. For security, all verification checks run by the key server during session setup and resumption MUST run in constant-time.

 ### Underlying transport layer
 We assume a Public Key Infrastructure (PKI).
 For all session types, the local client first authenticates the key server and opens a channel using TLS 1.3.